 This premium tea pairs certified organic hemp flower with sustainably-grown holy basil, known as the “Queen of Herbs”.

-The result is a flavorful cannabinoid, terpene, and flavonoid-packed synergy that boasts your immune health while providing neuroprotective and anti-inflammatory benefits.
+The result is a flavorful cannabinoid, terpene, and flavonoid-packed synergy that boosts your immune health while providing neuroprotective and anti-inflammatory benefits.
 Savor each sip of this balmy brew as it helps you deal with daily stress and promotes an overall sense of well-being.

 Place an order from their website.